 It goes without saying that stamp collectors could not do without their catalogs.

-But catalogs should be recognized for what they are -- guides, not the final word on the value of stamps.
+Catalogs should be recognized for what they are--guides, not the final word on the value of stamps.
 Unless, like Stanley Gibbons Ltd. catalogs, the publisher is also a stamp retailer.
-Of course, it's great for collectors who quote high catalog value of their stamp collections to non-collectors -- the value impresses, while the collection's owner knows that he spent significantly less than the figure from the catalog he bandies about.
+It's great for collectors who quote high catalog value of their stamp collections to non-collectors--the value impresses, while the collection's owner knows that he spent significantly less than the figure from the catalog he bandies about.

 Sometimes catalogs are overtaken by events.
 Imagine catalog publishers trying to keep pace with the rocketing values of the stamps of China and India, two current stars of the stamp collecting world, thanks to ever-increasing demand.

-But a casual look at asking prices -- and I consider eBay a good, though casual barometer of stamp value -- will show that there is a very large discrepancy between catalog value and realizations.
+A casual look at asking prices (eBay is a good casual barometer of stamp value) will show that there is a very large discrepancy between catalog value and realizations.

 Sentiment Affects Stamps' Values